| home | catalogue | history | references | appendix |

 I am unable to locate

-specific detail page 67, apart from the translation of several hawaiian
+specific detail page 67, apart from the translation of several Hawaiian

 terms relating to water.